zero3smart/steemit/app/help/en/faq.md

 # Steemit FAQ

 ## What is Steemit.com?

 **Steemit** is a social network that empowers people for their contributions by rewarding them for their time, effort and creativity through digital points called **Steem**.

-Steemit has redefined social media by building a living, breathing, growing social economy; a “small town” community where users are getting rewarded for their voice, regardless of race, religion, gender or bias.
+Steemit has redefined social media by building a living, breathing, growing social economy; a small town community where users are getting rewarded for their voice, regardless of race, religion, gender or bias.

 ## What is the Steem blockchain?

 Steemit is powered by the Steem blockchain, an open source and publicly accessible database, that records all posts and votes, and distributes rewards across the network.

 ## What can users upload to Steemit?